johanneszab/TumblThree/README.md

 * Key Mappings

   * Currently mapped keys are:
+  	* double click on a blog adds it to the queue
     * space -- start crawl
     * ctrl-space -- pause crawl
     * shift-space -- stop crawl